 WC112 Unsealed Pavement Maintenance \$375,000 Increase to \$400,000 per annum.
-Unsealed roads in the district are in overall good condition, a slight uplift in investment is proposed for 2021-24 to continue achieving current level of service targets, and to provide a consistent level of maintenance for Buller's rural communities primarily through grading and pothole repairs.
-This is in response to assessed condition of unsealed roads, customer service requests, and community survey feedback.
+Unsealed roads in the district are in overall good condition, a slight uplift in investment is proposed for 2021-24 to continue or provide a consistent level of maintenance for Buller's rural communities primarily through grading and pothole repairs.
+This is roads, customer service requests, and community survey feedback.
 WC113 Routine Drainage Maintenance \$330,000 \$330,000 in 2021/22 with 2% annual increase from 2022-31.
-The total 2021-24 budget is slightly below 2018-21 levels, however an annual 2% increase on current investment is proposed for the next 10-years.
-Buller experiences significant storm damage to drainage assets, and the frequency and intensity of storms are predicted to increase.
-Uplift in maintenance will avoid deterioration of drainage channels, and negative impacts on the network that may lead to increased need for renewals due to a lack of maintenance.
-WC114 Structures Maintenance \$62,000 Increase to \$175,000 per annum.
-As discussed in Section 5.5.2, the Road Structures Lifecycle Management Plan has identified a significant backlog of maintenance activities that need to be addressed in the next five years.
-It recommends substantial uplift in annual expenditure to avoid further growth in maintenance backlog, address identified issues, and set an appropriate level of forward expenditure relative to the condition and age of Buller's bridge assets.
-Without immediate uplift the condition of assets will continue to worsen, increasing future costs and risk of asset failure, reducing economic productivity and resilience, and resulting in more assets in need of early replacement.
+The total 2021-24 budget is slightly below 2018-21 levels, however an annual 2% increase on current investment is proposed significant storm damage to drainage assets, and the frequency and intensity of storms are predicted to increase.
+Uplift in r drainage channels, and negative impacts on the network that may lead to increased need for renewals due to a lack of n WC114 Structures Maintenance \$62,000 Increase to \$175,000 per annum.
+As discussed in Section 5.5.2, the Road Structures Lifecycle Management Plan has identified a significant backlog of mainter the next five years.
+It recommends substantial uplift in annual expenditure to avoid further growth in maintenance backlog, appropriate level of forward expenditure relative to the condition and age of Buller's bridge assets.
+Without immediate upli worsen, increasing future costs and risk of asset failure, reducing economic productivity and resilience, and resulting in more eased levels of service to build on progress made with improved data achieved through collaboration in 2018-21.
+In gional Activity Management Plan, uplift in this work stem.